ericz99/realtime-twitter-stream/README.md

 # To deploy on heroku
 heroku create && git commit -m "Deploying on heroku" && git push heroku master

+# Rename .env.example to .env, and fill in the each fields.
+.env.example => .env

 ```

 ## Pictures